docapostiotalliance/kafka-etl/README.md

 Replace the `kafka-etl-core-1.0.0-SNAPSHOT.jar` jar file by your own jar implementing `ITransform` interface.

 Optionally, you can also use another JSON configuration file managed by something like puppet/chef/ansible (you will also need to change the volume path if it's the case).

+If you're using your own loader implementation, don't forger to add a volume to mount your own loader jar file in the place that correspond to your `loader.jar.path` property.

 ## Troubleshooting